validate

 -e, --extension <extension>

 Text for the name of the extension to be checked.
 The value input is case-insensitive such that “radiance” and “Radiance” will both result in the model being checked for validity with dragonfly-radiance.
-This value can also be set to “All” in order to run checks for all installed extensions.
+This value can also be set to “Generic” in order to run checks for all installed extensions.
+Using “Generic” will run all except the most limiting of checks (eg. the DOE2 lack of support for courtyards) with the goal of producing a model that can be exported to multiple engines (albeit with a little extra postprocessing for particularly limited engines).
 Some common dragonfly extension names that can be input here include: Radiance, EnergyPlus, DOE2, IES, IDAICE

 Default: